 - Sworn, uniformed officers also carry one or more of a selection of non-lethal weapons.
 The old-fashioned nightstick is still around, but many departments have replaced it with the single tonfa or collapsible "Asp"-type batons.
 Chemical ('pepper') spray and tasers are also becoming more common.
 Nevertheless, since these weapons are only designed to be non-lethal, and have in fact killed people who suffered from certain medical conditions, their use is controversial as well.
 Further, because these weapons — except chemical sprays — are not easily concealable, most plainclothes and all undercover officers only use firearms.
 Riot-control and SWAT teams also readily use specialized equipment such as flashbang grenades, tear gas, rubber bullets, riot shields, and have been experimenting in recent years with sonic or microwave weapons.

 - However, it is not true that every employee of a US police department is armed.
-Virtually all of the following agencies also have "civilian" or unsworn employees.
+Virtually all of the following agencies also have "civilian" or unsworn employees, who typically make up at least a quarter to almost half of an agency's staffing (and in the case of large federal law enforcement agencies, such as the FBI, the number of support staff exceeds the number of sworn law enforcement personnel by as much as two-to-one).
 These include dispatchers (the communications personnel who receive 911 calls and send radio calls to the police), crime scene analysts, and forensic technicians.
-(Examples of the latter in current fiction include Barry Allen and Edward Nygma, respectively.)
-These employees are not authorized to make arrests or pack heat.
+Examples in recent fiction include Abby and Maddie, Barry Allen and Edward Nygma, respectively.)
+These employees usually are not authorized to make arrests or pack heat in an official capacitynote .

 - Unmarked cars used by uniformed officers (Yes, this is common, often for highway patrol duty) tend to be the same models as the marked ones, which makes spotting them easier than the cops would like.
 However, undercover officers can and do drive anything, because many of their vehicles are cars impounded from their owners for various offenses.

-- There are also other vehicle types for specialized purposes, such as large SUVs for rural departments, Priuses or electric cars for parking enforcement and city patrols, vans for evidence techs (and SWAT teams), and so forth.
-Jurisdictions with extensive waterfronts will have police boats of various kinds; agencies with lots of square miles to cover will have helicopters and possibly fixed-wing aircraft; and police motorcycle units are almost as common as Crown Vics.
-Some departments have bicycles as well; the belief is they provide as much community contact as old-fashioned walking the beat, but give the officer both more speed and the ability to cover a greater area.
+- There are also other vehicle types for specialized purposes, such as large SUVs for rural departments, hybrids or electric cars for parking enforcement and city patrols, vans for evidence techs and SWAT teams , and so forth.
+Jurisdictions with extensive waterfronts will have police boats of various kinds; agencies with lots of square miles to cover will have helicopters and possibly fixed-wing aircraft; and police motorcycle units are commonplace.
+Some departments, especially in urban areas, have bicycles as well; the belief is they provide as much community contact as old-fashioned walking the beat, but give the officer both more speed and the ability to cover a greater area.
 And, yes, the Segway is also in use by "real" police departments, not just mall cops.

-- Finally, contrary to some urban legends, citizens are not automatically at fault in the event of a motor vehicle accident involving a police vehicle or even an officer.
+- Finally, contrary to some urban legends, citizens are not automatically at fault in the event of a motor vehicle accident involving a police vehicle or even an officer—in fact, many jurisdictions automatically assume the police officer to be at fault unless proven otherwise.
 However, if you are involved in such a crash, virtually every department has rules in place that prohibit the officers from working an accident involving "one of their own."
 In other words, a city cop would have to wait for a county deputy or state patrolman, and vice versa.
 In overworked departments (most of them) and large jurisdictions (almost as common), this can involve a long wait — although other first responders don't have to wait for the police.